 - Reset your mind and Increase your mental power

 - Heighten Energy Levels

-It’s time for Americans to take back their lives, and start valuing vacation and their personal health.
-As John de Graff, the national coordinator for a group dedicated to researching the effects of the overworked Take Back Your Time, has tried to remind us, “There is simply no evidence that working people to death gives you a competitive advantage.”
-And in fact, as we’ve noted throughout this article it could provide a significant disadvantage to both the personal growth of self and the financial growth of a company.
-Of the World’s Economic Forum the United States came in third of the most competitive economies, but Switzerland (a country that offers a mandatory four week vacation package) came in first, proving once and for all that time spend on the clock does not equate to economic success.
+It’s time for Americans to take back their lives, and start valuing vacation and their health.
+As John de Graff, the national coordinator for a group dedicated to researching the effects of the overworked Take Back Your Time has tried to remind us, “There is simply no evidence that working people to death gives you a competitive advantage.”
+And in fact, as we’ve noted throughout this article, it could provide a significant disadvantage to both the personal growth of self and the financial growth of a company.
+Of the World’s Economic Forum the United States came in third of the most competitive economies, but Switzerland (a country that offers a mandatory four-week vacation package) came in first, proving once and for all that time you spend on the clock does not equate to economic success.